sidiousvic/77.js/JOURNAL.md

 - Completed [Intermediate Algorithm Scripting: Arguments Optional](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/arguments-optional) on freeCodeCamp.
 - As long as arguments are of the `number` type, the function either sums two given arguments or returns another function that sums one given argument with a new one.
 - For example, `addTogether(2, 3)` will return `5` as well as `addTogether(2)(3)`.
+- If any argument is not of the `number` type, `undefined` is returned.

 ### Exercises